 The full amount of the bonus must be cleared within 90 days.
 Each bonus payment is credited to your account within 72 hours according to the terms and conditions—in practice bonuses are credited almost immediately.

-In addition to the first deposit bonus, WSOP offers all new players free tickets to seven freeroll tournaments.
+In addition to the other bonuses, WSOP offers all new players free tickets to seven freeroll tournaments.
 Freeroll means you pay nothing to play, but there is real prize money to be won.
 In this case, that means there is $100 credited to the prize pool by WSOP.

 The freerolls run at 10 p.m. every night of the week and are restricted to new players.
 These events generally have small fields, so it is easier to win a bit extra to add to your new poker bankroll.